hatem-elsheref/laravel-multi-language/README.md

 * 2- in this file you can add more languages and to active language make the status key in array to true
 * 3- Make Other Model For The Existed Model as Post for the common and shared colimns => PostTranslation for the translated columns
 * the columns example post model has id and photo and created/updated _at  and translation => title/content/locale/post_id
+### Make Translation File Dynamic ###
+* make new file to control the template and views and other to control forms and validation
+* use translation method and translation save to store new keys note : this congigurations depended on the macamera package